last updated: 1/22/19

 While the exact cost can be very difficult to predict, you have a great deal of control over the cost through the decisions you make as a customer.

 If you ask a flight school to estimate the cost of earning a pilot certificate, be sure you understand what the quote includes.
 Is the quote based on the bare minimum training hours or a more realistic national average?
 Does it include books, supplies, tests, and sales tax?
 Which airplane is the quote based upon?
+Does the airplane rental cost include fuel?
 Try to get a cost estimate in the form of an average price range instead of a single number.
 If you are shopping around, be sure you are comparing “apples to apples.”

 Whatever the overall cost estimate, realize that your mileage may vary!
 Be optimistic that you could spend less than you predicted, but be prepared to spend more.
-Below are several variables that influence total flight training cost, in no particular order.
+Many students who have unrealistic expectations about the total cost of flight training end up quitting due to lack of funds.
+It’s best to have your finances and budget figured out ahead of time so that you have one less thing to worry about during flight training.
+Below are several variables that influence total flight training cost.

 Choice of Entry-Level Pilot Certificate